dragonfly-science/dragonfly-website/content/news/2018-01-24-fisheries-scientist/content.md

 advantage of these opportunities means we need someone to help with aspects of our fisheries work.

-Some relevant fisheries projects that we are currently working on include:

-- risk assessment of the impact of fishing on New Zealand seabird and marine mammal populations
+Some relevant fisheries projects that we are currently working on include risk assessment of the impact of fishing on New Zealand seabird and marine mammal populations;
-- research on the impact of climate change on marine ecosystems
+research on the impact of climate change on marine ecosystems;
-- developing spatial models for New Zealand pāua fisheries
-- assessment of the impact of fisheries on Pacific whale-sharks.
+developing spatial models for New Zealand pāua fisheries; and assessment of the impact of fisheries on Pacific whale-sharks.

 While most of our research is applied, we support fundamental science projects that can complement and inform our other work.
 The successful candidate will be